BiglySoftware/BiglyBT/README.md

 * If you want a separate config dir from the default one, use VM Option `-Dazureus.config.path=<some config path>`
 * Run it

+## Compatibility and API profiles

+BiglyBT comes in several editions for different operating systems.
+Mac OSX, Linux and Windows uses the full BiglyBT-API based on Java 8.

+Android edition is based Java 8 but is limited to the minimum Android SDK version in use.
+BiglyBT-API for Android is maintained on a dedicated branch [`andriod`](https://github.com/BiglySoftware/BiglyBT/tree/android).
+This api is consumed by the project [BiglyBT-Andriod](https://github.com/BiglySoftware/BiglyBT-Android).

+For code portability and easy merging it is advised only to utilize features covered up to the minimum Android SDK level only.
+The currently minimum SDK level is `15` (Andriod 4.0.3 - Ice Cream Sandwich)

+Generally Android supports all the Java 7 language API as well as a subset of Java 8 features.

+Please consult the [android API](https://developer.android.com/reference/packages) for details on API levels.

+### Known limitations and restrictions

+ * `java.lang.Long#compare(long, long)` - android level 19 (restricted)
+ * `try-with-resources` - android level 19 (restricted)
+ * `java.nio.charset.StandardCharsets` - android level 19 (restricted)
+ * `java.util.stream`, `java.util.function` etc - android level 24+ (unsupported)

 ## Release Installer Notes

 We build our installers using [Install4j, multi-platform installer builder](https://www.ej-technologies.com/products/install4j/overview.html)